Recent News and Events

 Unapologetic Loyalty: Fan Culture in Popular Music put fan scrapbooks, punk fanzines, fan club materials, backstage passes, and more on display for you to see.
 This exhibit was put together by our archivist, Rachel Morris, and features some real gems from the collection.

-The a second display in our tall case featured materials from the Center for Popular Music's collection relating to Original Broadway Shows.
+A second display in our tall case featured materials from the Center for Popular Music's collection relating to Original Broadway Shows.
 This exhibit was curated by CPM Graduate Assistant, Emily Boersma.

 Spring Brown Bag Dates